Kevin O'Leary: O'Leary Funds

 In 2008, O'Leary co-founded O'Leary Funds Inc., a mutual fund management firm focused on global yield investing.
-He is the company's chairman and lead investor, while his brother Shane O'Leary serves as the director.
+He is the company's chairman and lead investor, while his brother, Shane O'Leary, serves as a director.
 The fund's assets under management grew from $400 million in 2011 to $1.2 billion in 2012.
 The fund's primary manager was Stanton Asset Management, a firm controlled by the husband-and-wife team of Connor O'Brien and Louise Ann Poirier.

 According to research by Canadian banker Mark R. McQueen, O'Leary's fund increased distribution yield from his funds by returning invested capital to shareholders.
 While this is not unusual, it was contrary to O'Leary's statements.
 Another analysis also found that one-quarter of the distributions from one of O'Leary's funds were return of capital.

 In November 2014, O'Leary Funds Management agreed to pay penalties to the Autorité des marchés financiers for violating certain technical provisions of the Securities Act.
 At the time of the agreement, O'Leary Funds reported taking steps to correct the violations.
 On October 15, 2015, O'Leary Funds was sold to Canoe Financial, a private investment-management company owned by Canadian businessman W. Brett Wilson.
-Wilson once was an investor with O'Leary on CBC's Dragons' Den.
+Wilson was once an investor with O'Leary on CBC's Dragons' Den.